TAMAapps/SavorMarketing/docs/task-tracker.md

 - Shows default "Hello World!" post from WordPress
 - Ready for Restaurant Reviews content
 - Deployed to production at savortheapp.com/blog/
+- **End-to-End Testing Complete**: Created "Amazing Italian Restaurant in NYC" post, verified it appears on both /blog/ and individual post page
+- WordPress.com API caching delay noted (10 minutes for new posts to appear in builds)

 **Phase 1 Completion**: 🔄 80% (4/5 tasks completed)